gaphor/gaphas/README.rst

 problem shows up: variables live in separate coordinate systems.
 To overcome this problem a Projection (from solver.py) has been defined.
 With a Projection instance, a variable can be "projected" on another coordinate system.
-In this case, where two items are connecting to each other, the Canvas' coordinate system is used.
+In this case, where two items are connecting to each other, the ItemContainer' coordinate system is used.